Greece defies creditors, seeking credit but no bailout

 Asked what would happen if Greece did not request a bailout extension, Edward Scicluna, the finance minister of the smallest EU state Malta said: "That would be it; it would be a disaster.

-"Greece has to adjust, to realize the seriousness of the situation, because time is running out."
+"Greece has to adjust, to realise the seriousness of the situation, because time is running out."

 Germany, the euro zone's main paymaster and Greece's biggest creditor, stuck to its hard line.